About the Sleep Center

 The Sleep Center Staff

-, is a pulmonologist specializing in treating sleep-related breathing disorders and a variety of sleep disorders.
+, Director, Greenwich Hospital Sleep Center, is a pulmonologist and sleep specialist who treats a variety of sleep disorders.

-, evaluates children, adolescents and adults with a variety of sleep complaints, including insomnia.
+is a psychologist and sleep specialist who evaluates and treats children, adolescents and adults with a variety of sleep complaints, including insomnia.

 These registered respiratory therapists are specially licensed and trained to monitor advanced equipment used to diagnose specific sleep disorders.